Sikorsky MH-53: HH-53C

-The HH-53B was essentially an interim type, with production quickly moving on to the modestly improved Air Force HH-53C CSAR variant.
+The HH-53B was essentially an interim type, with production quickly moving to the modestly improved Air Force HH-53C CSAR variant.
 The most visible difference between the HH-53B and HH-53C was that the HH-53C dispensed with the fuel-tank bracing struts.
 Experience with the HH-53B showed that the original tank was too big, adversely affecting performance when they were fully fueled, and so a smaller 450 USgal tank was adopted in its place.
 Other changes included more armor and a more comprehensive suite of radios to improve communications with C-130 tankers, attack aircraft supporting CSAR actions, and aircrews awaiting rescue on the ground.
 The HH-53C was otherwise much like the HH-53B, with the more powerful T64-GE-7 engines.